John-OK/FullStackSteps/README.md

 ```
 npm create vite
 ```
-16. cd into newly created folder
+16. cd into newly created folder<br/>
+If using typescript, install typescript:<br/>
+`npm install typescript --save-dev`

 17. Install Vite dependincies:
 ```
 npm install
 ```
 18. Configure "vite.config.js" (or "vite.config.ts" if using typescritp) to link with Django.
 Ensure 'outDir' points to Django's static folder.
-This configuration will allow Django to see the frontend files:
+This configuration will allow Django to see the frontend files (be sure the "outDir" points to your static file; "backend" should be replaced with the directory name of your Django project directory):
 ```
 export default defineConfig({